aryamansen2k4/aryamansen-langgraph-mat496/README.md

 In the notebook ```agent.ipynb```, we made an agent having all the basic arithmetic tools (addition, subtraction, multiplication and division).
 We went to our project in LangSmith UI and analysed the traces of this agent.

+## Lesson 7: Agent with Memory
+In this lesson, we simply extend our agent (made in the previous lesson) by introducing *memory*.

+**Problem**: When a new invokation is being done by the graph, it doesn't remember the result of the previous invokation.
+Hence if we want to use the result from the previous invokation, we have to write it ourselves

+**Solution**: Use memory checkpointers like ```MemorySaver``` to save the graph state after each step and this gives the agent memory.

+In the notebook ```agentmemory.ipynb```, I used the agent as in the previous lesson except I used new invokations so to show that each time the memory saves the result and then uses it in the new invokation.
+We analyse the same result in LangSmith UI.
+Note that in LangSmith UI we used the code without ```MemorySaver``` because LangSmith UI is backed up by LangGraph which by default uses memory, hence checkpoints like ```MemorySaver``` is not needed.